 - Requests for payment for various services to be paid out of escrow funds

-The escrow company receives a payment when the closing is complete.
+At the close of escrow, in an acceptable form to the escrow.
 You'll know when it's time to submit the form of payment.